Philip Engel

 convex tilings of the sphere by triangles, squares, or hexagons (with Peter Smillie).

-- Geometry and Topology 22: 2839-2864, 2018.
+- Geometry & Topology 22: 2839-2864, 2018.

 [+]

 A buckyball is a spherical carbon molecule whose rings have length 6 or less.
 We give a formula for the number of such combinatorial arrangements with a fixed number of carbon atoms.
 It turns out that these numbers form the Fourier coefficients of a modular form.
-The key is to use a theorem of Thurston’s which identifies these triangulations with lattice points in a Hermitian hyperbolic lattice, then integrate the Siegel theta correspondence for the corresponding symmetric space. - Hurwitz theory of elliptic orbifolds, I.
+The key is to use a theorem of Thurston’s which identifies these triangulations with lattice points in a Hermitian hyperbolic lattice, then integrate the Siegel theta correspondence for the corresponding symmetric space. -

 A proof of Looijenga's conjecture via integral-affine geometry.